edbzn/edbzn.github.io/content/blog/nobuild-angular/index.md

 Now that we have the Angular modules loaded, we want to be able to _load our TypeScript source files as ES Modules_.
 We can do this by using the **[es-module-shims](https://github.com/guybedford/es-module-shims) polyfill library**.

-<Note>Runtime TypeScript features such as enums are not supported, and type only imports should be used where possible, per the Node.js guidance for TypeScript.</Note>

 It is quite simple to use, we just need to include the library in our HTML file, and enable the TypeScript support.

 ```html